nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 TCP server
 ==========

-.. |global_private_address| replace:: the nRF9160 DK must have a global private address.
+.. |global_private_address| replace:: the nRF91 Series DK must have a global private address.
-   The radio network must be configured to route incoming IP packets to the nRF9160 DK.
+   The radio network must be configured to route incoming IP packets to the nRF91 Series DK.

 .. |global_private_address_check| replace::    To check if the setup is correct, use the ``AT+CGDCONT?`` command to check if the local IP address allocated by the network is a reserved private address of class A, B, or C (see `Private addresses`_).
-   If it is not, ping your nRF9160 DK from the destination server.
+   If it is not, ping your nRF91 Series DK from the destination server.

 To act as a TCP server, |global_private_address|